tcmoorer/CSCI-215/07 - CSS Frameworks and DOM Events/README.md

 ## Bootstrap CSS

-Get started with Bootstrap, the world’s most popular framework for building responsive, mobile-first sites, and a template starter page.
+Get started with Bootstrap, the world's most popular framework for building responsive, mobile-first sites, and a template starter page.

 ### Add to Pages via CDN